 Of the four sites typically considered major social media sites, Twitter, Instagram, and LinkedIn are vying for second place behind Facebook.

 Taking a page from the Facebook playbook, LinkedIn added status updates, also known as posts, to the options available for LinkedIn members.

-Member updates on LinkedIn allow members to communicate with each other and the world -- LinkedIn's version of Facebook's news feed.
+Posts on LinkedIn allow members to communicate with each other and the world -- LinkedIn's version of the Facebook feed.

-To create a LinkedIn update, LinkedIn offers several options for members on the member's home page (the house icon visible above).
+To create a LinkedIn update, LinkedIn offers several options for members on the member's home page (the house icon visible on the left).
 From that page, a member may "Start a post," or, by clicking on the appropriate icon, share a photo, a video, or a file from their computer.

 LinkedIn also offers the option to "Write an article on LinkedIn."
-So, five options are available to members from the top of their home page, as shown above.
+So, five options are available to members from the top of their home page, as shown below.

 A LinkedIn public profile -- the profile visible to anyone -- can tell a viewer your experience, list your skills, and announce your professional effectiveness through Recommendations.

-Updates provide additional essential elements in your online visibility.
-Updates will:
+Posts provide additional essential elements in your online visibility.
+Posts will: